ajju-1209/File-Orgranization-System/README.md

   npm link
 ```

-Then run any of following options
+Then run any of following options in your terminal or command prompt

 1.For help options type
 ```bash